Featured Guest: Mark Lanier

-The lecture will be held in Belin Chapel in the Morris Cultural Arts Center on the campus of Houston Baptist University.
+The lectures will be held in Belin Chapel in the Morris Cultural Arts Center on the campus of Houston Baptist University.
 It is free and open to the public.
 Enrolled students may earn CLW points for attending the lecture.

 The A. O. Collins lectures began in 1993 with the goal of bringing recognized scholars to address the university community in current trends in theology, religious studies and philosophy.
 The series is named for Dr. A. O. Collins who chaired HBU’s Department of Christianity and Philosophy until his retirement in 1990.
 Over the last two decades, due to the generosity of former students and friends of the university, top scholars from around the world have lectured on our campus on a wide range of topics on religion and philosophy.